altctrlmm/stockmarketdata/README.md

 ![Python package](https://github.com/altctrlmm/Robinhood-Watchlist-Stock-History/workflows/Python%20package/badge.svg)

 # rhutils
 A Robinhood Utilities package.
-Currently it can download historical stock quotes to CSV files for the symbols in your default Robinhood watchlist.
+Currently it can download historical stock quotes to CSV files for the symbols in your Robinhood watchlists.
 Requires a free AlphaVantage key.

 ## Download Historical Stock Quotes
 ### Example of the CSV Files